mackenziehs20/mackenziehs20/README.md

 # 💫 Hey!
 This is Harsh Rawat
-I am an undergraduate student studying Computer science and Engineering at VIT and working towards Development.
+I am an undergraduate student studying Computer science and Engineering at VIT and working towards Front-end Development.

 ## 🌐 Socials: